 - The seriousness of the crime

-Find a Pasadena Criminal Attorney Near Me
+Find a Pasadena Criminal Lawyer Near Me

 An assault and battery charge to a peace officer is like assaulting the whole judicial system.
 This crime is treated with the utmost severity as we have explained above.
 Alongside the assault charge, other offenses can also be leveled against you.
 When your freedom hangs in the balance due to your looming penalties, the seasoned defense of Pasadena Criminal Attorney is your chance at a lesser sentence.
 We fervently defend clients accused of assaulting a peace officer in Pasadena to gain their freedom.
 Call us today by dialing 626-689-2277.